Conditions of employment

 Staff members receive an annual holiday allowance (8% of the gross salary) and an end-of-year bonus (8.3% of the gross salary).

-Are you having to relocate due to your work or are you required by the University to move house?
+Are you having to relocate due to your work?
 Then you are eligible for a relocation costs allowance.
 You will find more information about this allowance in the Allowance for relocation costs brochure.
 If you are eligible, you can fill in the Allowance for relocation costs application form.

 Fiscal travel allowance regulation